vekatze/neut/book/src/terms.md

 after the ordinary argument list.
 These overrides are matched by key.

-If the type of `e` has `@`, the mark stands between `e` and the argument list, in front of the implicit arguments.
+If the type of `e` has `->>`, `@` stands between `e` and the argument list, in front of the implicit arguments.
 It belongs to an argument list, so a curried call marks the list it applies to:

 ```neut
 e@(e1, ..., en)